harvester/harvester/README.md

 1. (Optional) If you need to customize the host with cloud-init config, enter the HTTP URL here.
 1. Confirm the installation options and the Harvester will be installed to your host.
 The installation may take a few minutes to be complete.
 1. Once the installation is complete it will restart the host and a console UI with management URL and status will be displayed. <small>(You can Use F12 to switch between Harvester console and the Shell)</small>
+1. The default credentials for the web interface are username:`admin` and password: `password`.
 ![iso-installed.png](./docs/assets/iso-installed.png)